History of the St. Louis Cardinals (1875–1919): First period of extended struggle

-After the American Association collapsed, the National League reenrolled St. Louis to raise the total to 12.
-The St. Louis Cardinals have had continuous affiliation since.
-Their inaugural season of reentry was largely a disappointment their winning percentage plunged from .625 in 1891 to .373.
+After the American Association collapsed, the Browns joined the National League along with the Baltimore Orioles, Louisville Colonels, and Washington Senators.
+St. Louis has had continuous affiliation in the NL since.
+Unfortunately for the Browns, the AA refugees were forced to place their players in a pool and give the established NL clubs first choice to sign them.
+By this time, Comiskey had lost patience with von der Ahe, and signed with the Cincinnati Reds.
+Without Comiskey's eye for talent, the Browns' inaugural season in the National League was largely a disappointment.
+They crumbled to only their second losing record as a fully professional team, finishing 11th; their winning percentage plunged from .625 in 1891 to .373.
+It would be the start of a quarter-century downturn in the franchise's fortunes.
+Between 1892 and 1919, St. Louis managed just five winning seasons, finishing in last or next-to-last place 16 times and only finishing higher than fifth three times.
+They had also had no pennants and four 100-loss seasons.
+In addition, 26 different managers took the helm totaling 31 changes.

 With an opportunity emerging the next season for a larger property at Vandeventer and Natural Bridge Avenues, Von der Ahe moved the club a few blocks north-northwest from Grand and Dodier and opened a new park christened as "New Sportsman's Park" on April 27.
 The last game in Sportsman's Park was against the Cincinnati Reds on April 23.
 Despite the new park and league, the struggles the club encountered to rediscover the form of success that hallmarked their dominance in the American Association endured.
-Between 1892 and 1919, St. Louis managed just five winning seasons, finishing in last or next-to-last place 16 times.
-They had also had no World Series appearances, four seasons of 100 losses or more, and even finished the 1897 season at 29–102 for a franchise-worst .221 winning percentage.
-In addition, 26 different managers took the helm totaling 31 changes.
+The team bottomed out in the 1897 season when it finished 29–102; the .221 winning percentage is still the worst in franchise history.